Weekly Torah portion: Practice: who, when, what

 The appropriate parashah is chanted publicly.
 In most communities, it is read by a designated reader (ba'al koreh) in Jewish prayer services, starting with a partial reading on the afternoon of Shabbat, the Jewish Sabbath, i.e. Saturday afternoon, again during the Monday and Thursday morning services, and ending with a full reading during the following Shabbat morning services (Saturday morning).
 The weekly reading is pre-empted by a special reading on major religious holidays.
 Each Saturday morning and holiday reading is followed by an often similarly themed reading (Haftarah) from the Book of Prophets (Nevi'im).

 Origin

-The custom dates to the time of the Babylonian captivity (6th century BCE).
+The custom of dividing the Torah readings dates to the time of the Babylonian captivity (6th century BCE).
 The origin of the first public Torah readings is found in the Book of Nehemiah, where Ezra the scribe writes about wanting to find a way to ensure the Israelites would not go astray again.
 This led to the creation of a weekly system to read the portions of the Torah at synagogues.